Inglebard/Fixel/README.md

 # Fixel
-Fixel is a simple Ubuntu phone QML app which try to repair stuck pixels.
+Fixel is a simple Ubuntu phone QML app which tries to repair stuck pixels.